 - Help your student find information (don’t force it on them).

-- Encourage your student to read e-mails and newsletters from the career centre so they know of upcoming events and job postings specifically for Haskayne students.
+- Encourage your student to read e-mails and newsletters from the career development centre so they know of upcoming events and job postings specifically for Haskayne students.

 - Be an employer; encourage your organization to post a position for a current (e.g. summer or Co-op) or graduating student on CareerLink.

 - Become a mentor via the BMO Mentorship Program